How Do I Create an Employee Welfare Policy That Includes a Birthday Celebration Plan?

 Dear Ruby,

-From your employee date note the birthdays accordingly and on each person's birthday you order a single rose and keep a commom stock of small birthday greeting cards with your company logo.
-Every morning let their immediate boss hand over ( rose and a card )to the birthday person .
+From your employee data, note the birthdays accordingly.
+On each person's birthday, order a single rose and keep a common stock of small birthday greeting cards with your company logo.
+Every morning, let their immediate boss hand over a rose and a card to the birthday person.

-Please note down the points and make a SOP
+Please note down the points and create a Standard Operating Procedure (SOP).

 Sarah